gerardroche/gerardroche.github.io/_posts/2023-05-16-neovintageous-mapping-sublime-text-commands.md

 nnoremap m :GotoSymbolInProject<CR>
 ```

 Now you can press **m** and the **Goto Symbol in Project** overlay will open.
 It is a quick way to search for any symbol in an entire project.
-It is available via *Menu &gt; Goto &gt; Goto Symbol in Project*.
+It is available via *Menu → Goto → Goto Symbol in Project*.

 **But where do I find the underlying commands?**

-Open the Sublime Text Console via Menu &gt; View &gt; Show Console and enable command logging via `sublime.log_commands(True)`:
+Open the Sublime Text Console via Menu → View → Show Console and enable command logging via `sublime.log_commands(True)`:

 ![Sublime Text Console logging](/assets/2023-05-16-enable-console-logging-1.webp)